$0 Tennessee Adoption Quick-Start Checklist

 Under T.C.A. § 36-1-114, you may file in the county where the petitioners reside, the child resides, the agency is located, or the child came under the care of an agency.

-The petition package must include: the approved home study (or summary), the original birth certificate, background clearances, executed surrenders or TPR orders, a Putative Father Registry search certificate (dated within 10 days of filing), and a certified accounting of all fees and expenses paid.
+The petition package must include: the approved home study (or summary), the original birth certificate, applicable background clearances, executed surrenders or TPR orders, the Putative Father Registry response, and a certified accounting of all fees and expenses paid.
+DCS instructions say to submit Form CS-0435, "Request for Name and/or Address of Father with Claim of Paternity," at least 10 days before the scheduled final hearing.

 Step 7: The Putative Father Registry Search